Pumpkin Gnocchi

 About this recipe

-Pumpkin Gnocchi is not a French invention.
-It comes from Northern Italy, where potato dumplings have been made since the 16th century, after potatoes arrived from the Americas and the cooks of the Veneto and Lombardy worked out what to do with them.
-But the French regions that border Italy, Provence, the Alpes-Maritimes, the Savoie, absorbed the idea long ago, and by now pumpkin gnocchi appears on French bistro menus every autumn as naturally as any Provençal dish.
+Did you know that pumpkin gnocchi is not actually a French dish?
+It comes from Northern Italy, where cooks in the Veneto and Lombardy have been making potato dumplings since the 16th century.
+But the French regions that border Italy, Provence, the Alpes-Maritimes, the Savoie, adopted the idea long ago and made it their own.
+And honestly, they do it so well that you’ll find pumpkin gnocchi on French bistro menus every autumn as naturally as any traditional Provençal dish.

-Autumn in a French market is one of the great seasonal experiences, and nothing announces it quite like the arrival of potimarron.
-This small, dense, rust-coloured squash appears on market stalls from September onwards, piled up next to the walnuts and the first of the wild mushrooms.
-Its flesh is sweet and dense with a faint chestnut flavour, which is exactly where the name comes from: potiron for pumpkin, marron for chestnut.
-The French roast it for soups, layer it into gratins, and make it into pumpkin gnocchi.
-This recipe is the last of those, and it is the best thing to do with a potimarron when the weather turns.
+If you’ve ever been to a French market in autumn, you’ll know that moment when you suddenly see potimarron everywhere.
+This small, dense, rust-coloured squash appears on market stalls from September onwards, piled up next to the walnuts and the first wild mushrooms.
+The flesh of a potimarron is sweet and dense with a faint chestnut flavour, which is exactly where the name comes from: potiron for pumpkin, marron for chestnut.
+We roast it for pumpkin soups, layer it into gratins, and yes, we make it into gnocchi.
+And honestly, when the weather turns, there is nothing better.

-Butternut squash works perfectly well too, incidentally.
-Slightly less sweet, slightly more watery, but the same principle applies and the result is just as good.
+If you can’t find potimarron, do not worry, butternut squash works perfectly well too.
+Slightly less sweet and a little more watery, but the result is just as good.
+Don’t let that stop you.

 Why potato makes gnocchi and pumpkin recipe work